MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-overview.md

 ### Response rendering template

-A response rendering template is used to map the JSON responses to a preview card and Adaptive Card.
-The preview cards are displayed as results when a user selects a search result.
-The preview card expands as an Adaptive Card in the message compose box.
+A response rendering template maps JSON responses to a preview card and an Adaptive Card.
+When a user selects a search result, the preview cards appear as results.
+The preview card then expands into an Adaptive Card in the message compose box.

-A response rendering template must be present for each search command and each command must correspond to an operation in the OpenAPI specification but not every operation defined in an OpenAPI specification must be a command.
-The response rendering template consists of an Adaptive Card template, Preview card template, and metadata.
+Each search command command must have a corresponding response rendering template, and each command must correspond to an operation in the OpenAPI Description.
+However, not every operation defined in an OpenAPI Description must be a command.
+The response rendering template consists of an Adaptive Card template, preview card template, and metadata.

 **Preview Card**